(All fields required)

 Nathan L. Timm, MD Attending Physician, Division of Emergency Medicine

-is a pediatric emergency medicine physician with a research focus concentrating on hospital disaster/emergency management at Cincinnati Children's Medical Center.
+is a pediatric emergency medicine physician with a research focus concentrating on hospital disaster/emergency management at Cincinnati Children's Hospital Medical Center.
 Efforts in this area include surge capacity planning, hazmat decontamination preparedness and Emergency Department utilization.

 Director, Office of Emergency Management